Nitakshi/ETH-AVAX_-Project1/README.md

 # Project Title

-Functions and Errors
+Temperature Converter Smart Contract

 ## Description

 This project is used for demonstrating different Solidity error handling techniques in Ethereum smart contracts.
-The contract consists of a public state variable _owner , constructor used to set owner to the address of the account that deploys the contract .
-It also consists of three different error handling functions :
-'Require_call' function that checks if the caller is the owner of the contract using the require statement.
-Require statement consists of two parameters : condition to be validated and message to be displayed if the condition fails.
-If the condition fails, it reverts the transaction with a custom error message.
-'Assert_call' function uses the assert statement to validate an internal condition.
-It consists of only one parameter : condition to be validated.
-If the condition fails, it results in an internal contract error.
-'Revert_call' function verifies the caller's ownership and reverts the transaction with a custom error message if the condition is not met and the remaining gas is returned back to the user account.
+This Solidity smart contract allows users to convert temperatures between Celsius, Kelvin, and Fahrenheit.
+It includes error handling to ensure valid temperature ranges based on physical constraints.
+The contract consists of two main functions:
+'celsiusConverter' use to convert Celsius temperature into kelvin and fahrenheit.
+It takes celsius temperature as a parameter and returns temperature in Kelvin and Fahrenheit.
+'kelvinConverter' converts Kelvin temperature to Celsius.
+It takes Kelvin temperature as a paramater and returns temperature in Celsius.

+### Error Handling
+The contract uses `require`, `assert`, and `revert` statements to ensure the validity of temperature values:
+- Celsius temperatures must be above absolute zero (-273°C).
+- Kelvin temperatures cannot be negative.
+- Fahrenheit temperatures must be above absolute zero (approximately -459°F).

 ## Getting Started